Why Do Cyclists Shave Their Legs?

 Tradition

-Another major reason behind bikers shaving their legs is that it’s like a rite of passage.
+Another major reason behind cyclists shaving their legs is that it’s like a rite of passage.
 If you join any group of bicyclists, you’re likely to find that most of them shave their legs regularly, and if you don’t, they’re going to make sure you do.
-In fact, most bikers spot other serious bikers by judging if they have body hair or not.
+In fact, most cyclists spot other serious cyclistsby judging if they have body hair or not.
 If you do, you’re not that serious about cycling, and probably not worth their time.

-So, if you’re a good biker but feeling left out from your buddies, try shaving your legs for a change?
+So, if you’re a good cyclist but feeling left out from your buddies, try shaving your legs for a change.

 Frequently Asked Questions